greenido/Web-Workers-Examples-/README.md

 Web Workers Examples
 ======================
-[More inforamtion on my blog: http://greenido.wordpress.com/tag/webworker/
+Detailed inforamtion on my blog: http://greenido.wordpress.com/tag/webworker/

 What is it?
 =============